 What is Psoriasis?

 The symptoms of psoriasis occur because of an accelerated cell growth cycle.
 Typically, a person’s skin cells will come off and renew about once a month.
-However, in people suffering with psoriasis, this is accelerated to around one every two weeks.
+However, in people suffering from psoriasis, this is accelerated to around once every two weeks.
 Experts believe that this is due to a disorder of the auto-immune system, which causes the activation of the skin cell growth cycle, by mistake.

 Psoriasis is most commonly characterised as eczema patches, most prevalent on the elbows and other joints, on nails, and on the scalp.
 Psoriasis is also highly associated with psoriatic arthritis, with around 30% of sufferers also developing this condition.